TahaKazi11/Food-Tracker-WebApp/doc/sprint 0/team.md

 #### Meeting preparation:
 Come prepared with a smart device and a meeting plan about what is going to be discussed in the meeting.

+#### Decision Making:
+If the group cannot decide on something we will take a vote.
+A simple majority is required for a vote to pass.

 #### Roles and division of work:
 There will be a team coordinator who gather opinions and establish necessary documents for our agile team.
 Tasks will be claimed by team members once the project backlog is created.